Introduction

 Implementation of controlled data transfer from R2 to R1 only when T = 1

-• This micro-operation perform simple arithmetic operations on numeric data stored in registers.
+• This micro-operation performs simple arithmetic operations on numeric data stored in registers.

 • The basic arithmetic micro-operations are addition, subtraction, increment, decrement, and shift.